-The average Malaysian was jolted awake to the reality that they could no longer bask in the earlier ethnic harmony that existed right after Independence.
-The government swiftly took action to utilise all resources to come up with short term and long-term solutions in the economic and political spheres.
-A National Emergency was declared, suspending democracy.
-A National Consultative Council (NCC) or MAGERAN was formed to solve problems in a way that was acceptable to all the ethnic communities, especially the Malays.
-Malaysia was administered by a National Operations Council (NOC).
-A Department of National Unity was then founded in 1969 as an administrative tool to monitor the condition of ethnic relations in Malaysia, evolving into the Ministry of National Unity in 1972.
-(Shamsul A. B., 2010; 2020).
+The average Malaysian was jolted awake to the reality that they could no longer bask in the earlier ethnic harmony that existed right after independence.
+The government swiftly took action to utilise all resources to come up with short-term and long-term solutions in the economic and political spheres.
+A national emergency was declared, suspending democracy.
+A National Consultative Council was formed to solve problems in a way that was acceptable to all the ethnic communities, especially the Malays.
+Malaysia was administered by a National Operations Council or Majlis Gerakan Negara (MAGERAN).
+A Department of National Unity was established in 1969 as an administrative tool to monitor the state of ethnic relations in Malaysia, evolving into the Ministry of National Unity in 1972 (Shamsul 2010; 2020).

-The New Economic Policy (NEP) was then created as a short-run and long-run solution to intra-ethnic and inter-ethnic socioeconomic disparities stemming from the melange of diversities in Malaysia, covering ethnic, cultural, regional, political orientation, and economic activity.
-The Rukunegara, or National Charter, was devised as an ideology to be practiced by all manner of Malaysians.
-But the ongoing fact is that ethnic diversity is affected by other types of diversities, such as those outlined above.
-Malaysia had since been in a state of 'stable tension,' which means that we have been living in a society dominated by many contradictions but we have managed to tentatively mitigate most of them through a ongoing cycle of consensus-seeking negotiations, occasionally the process itself became a solution (Shamsul A. B., 2010; 2020).
+The New Economic Policy was then created as a short-run and long-run solution to intra-ethnic and inter-ethnic socioeconomic disparities stemming from the melange of diversities in Malaysia, covering ethnic, cultural, regional, political orientation, and economic activity.
+The Rukun Negara, or National Principle, was devised as an ideology to be practiced by all manner of Malaysians.
+However, the ongoing fact is that ethnic diversity is affected by other types of diversities, such as those outlined above.
+Malaysia had since been in a state of stable tension, which means that we have been living in a society dominated by many contradictions but we have managed to tentatively mitigate most of them through an ongoing cycle of consensus-seeking negotiations, occasionally the process itself became a solution (Shamsul 2010; 2020).

-Social cohesion: The ideal option for Malaysia and Malaysians (2008 onwards)
+Social Cohesion: The Ideal Option for Malaysia and Malaysians (2008 Onwards)

 Malaysian society, by and large, has enjoyed cross-cutting social ties and existed in a condition of social cohesion, including sharing norms and values over the decades.
 However, logical-minded Malaysians also noticed that despite experiencing a particular stage of social cohesion, not everything flows smoothly, but is coloured by dilemmas, contradictions, and many types of conflict, though it is glued together by a readiness to consistently bargain on the terms of consensus, peace, and stability.
-It is known that Malaysian have many complaints, be it ethnic, class, religious, or others, and are not shy of expressing them.
-This reflects an impression of constant conflict to outsiders.
+It is known that Malaysians have many complaints, be it ethnic, class, religious, or others, and are not shy of expressing them.
+This reflects an impression of constant conflict with outsiders.
 But when we circulate throughout the country at any given time, day and year in the past 40 years, we cannot avoid noticing that conflict is absent, because everyone proceeds to conduct their daily affairs, even in times of heated competition, in a socially-cohesive manner, without being challenged by open ethnic conflict.
-Malaysians hence "talk conflict, walk cohesion."
-(Shamsul A. B., 2010; 2020).
+Malaysians hence "talk conflict, walk cohesion" (Shamsul 2010; 2020).

-This is juxtaposed against a timeline on Malaysian nationalism provided by Helen Ting (2013) and a timeline on nation-state formation conflicts by Francis Loh Kok Wah (2009):
+This is juxtaposed against a timeline on Malaysian nationalism provided by Ting (2013) and a timeline on nation-state formation conflicts by Loh (2009), as depicted in Tables 1 and 2.

-Table 1: Malayan Nationalist Movements (Ting 2013)
+Table 1: Malayan nationalist movements (Ting 2013)